Site Search

 9. Actual equipment verification

-After the board is powered on again and the data is successfully transferred from the configuration ROM to the FPGA, it enters the phase of checking the operation of the FPGA.
+After powering the board back on and successfully transferring data from the configuration ROM to the FPGA, we move on to the phase of verifying the operation of the FPGA.

-If there is a problem in operation, the signal is generally verified with a logic analyzer or oscilloscope, but for simple signal verification, Quartus® Prime has an on-chip debug function called Signal Tap.
-This is a debugging method (mechanism) that configures logicana inside an Intel® FPGA, and does not require any special equipment.
-With the USB-Blaster™ II on the cable, you are ready to debug.
-SignalTap is license-free and available in the free Quartus® Prime Lite Edition.
+When there is a malfunction, signal verification is generally performed with a logic analyzer or oscilloscope, but for simple signal verification, Quartus® Prime has an on-chip debugging function called Signal Tap.
+This is a debugging method (mechanism) that configures a logic analyzer inside Altera® FPGA, and does not require any special equipment.
+All you need is a PC with Quartus® Prime installed, a board with the FPGA to be verified, and a download cable USB-Blaster™ II, and you can start debugging right away.
+SignalTap can be used without a license and can also be used with the free Quartus® Prime Lite Edition.

 Article header image6 1 2